mjhershfield/universal_interface/documentation/contributions.md

 - Gilon: Work on UART RX (2 hr)
 - Adam: Work on UART RX (2 hr)
 - Andres: Work on presentation (2 hr)
+- Gilon and Adam: Debug integration of periphs (7.5 hr)

 ## 3/6
 - Matthew S and Andres: Finish presentation (2 hr)
 - Matthew S: Work on UART testing and Arduino code for demo (1 hr)
 - Gilon and Adam: Work on UART RX (2 hr)
+- All: Debug integration of periphs and prep for beta presentation (3 hr)

 ## 3/7
 - Gilon, Matthew H, Adam: Work on UART RX (2 hr)